 Direct-Response marketers talk about and study Gary Halbert to this day.

 They talk about his everyman writing style.
 The attention he paid to detail.
 How strategic he was when he picked his partners.
 And for those who knew him personally, his charisma.

-But I think what made Halbert successful comes back to that one question he asked himself when he sat down to write that letter in 1971: what choices do I make to be exceptional?
+But I think what made Halbert successful comes back to that one question he asked himself when he sat down to write that letter in 1971: how do I make this exceptional?